pmndrs/xr/docs/API/teleport.TeleportTarget.md

 **`Function`**

-component that allows to declare its children as teleport targets.
+Component that allows to declare its children as teleport targets.

 ## Parameters